What is IaaS?

 Do you need IaaS?

-IaaS provides enterprises with storage, server, and networking options that don’t require them to purchase and maintain vast private server rooms that take up a lot of energy and space.
-Thus one of the key reasons businesses choose IaaS is to reduce their capital expenditures and transform them into operational expenses.
+One of the primary reasons businesses choose IaaS is to reduce their capital expenditures and transform them into operational expenses.
+IaaS provides storage, compute, and networking options that don’t require them to purchase and maintain vast private server rooms that take up a lot of energy and space.

-Enterprises with unpredictable workload volumes or the need to move swiftly in response to business fluctuations also turn to IaaS as a cost-effective way to support operations.
+If you have unpredictable workload volumes or the need to move swiftly in response to business fluctuations, you might also turn to IaaS as a cost-effective way to support your operations.

 If your organization experiences any of the following, you’re probably a good candidate for IaaS:

 - High business growth that outpaces infrastructure capabilities

 - Unpredictable spikes in demand for infrastructure services

 - Large volumes of data that overwhelm on-premises data stores

 - Application performance limitations due to capacity constraints